 Nobody can answer that.

-Because they don’t cause a recession.
+Because tax cuts don’t cause a recession.
 And further, in 2010, when Obama extended the Bush tax cuts for another year, Democrats didn’t criticize him for it.
 Why would Obama do in 2010 what caused the recession in the first place?

-Because it didn’t cause the recession, it had nothing to do with it.
-Tax cuts did not cause a housing bubble and pop.
+Because it didn’t cause the recession, tax cuts had nothing to do with it.
+Tax cuts did not cause the housing bubble and pop.

 What caused the housing bubble and pop was a reckless home loan industry.